Jump to:

 Physical examination

-Characteristic exam findings in both groups include generalized hyporeflexia or areflexia, although 10% demonstrate normal or brisk reflexes.2 Facial weakness may be present, mimicking stroke/transient ischemic attack.
-Autonomic dysfunction is often present, yet frequently overlooked in AIDP.
+Characteristic exam findings in both groups include generalized hyporeflexia or areflexia, although 10% demonstrate normal or brisk reflexes.2 In AIDP, bilateral facial weakness may be present, mimicking stroke/transient ischemic attack.
+Autonomic dysfunction, including tachy- or bradycardia, urinary retention and hyper- or hypotension, may be present in AIDP.

 Functional assessment